- Some of my receptacles, lights and switches don’t work, what now?

 Usually when a circuit breaker trips, it is doing its job by protecting your wiring from overheating – typically caused by using too many appliances at once.
 You should be able to reset the breaker safely when the overload is removed.
 If you don’t think the circuit breaker is tripping because of an overload, then a short circuit is possible in an appliance or your home electrical wiring.

 To reset the circuit breaker, disconnect any additional devices and appliances that may have caused the breaker to trip.
 The circuit breaker handle must be firmly turned all the way off before being turned back on.
 If this fails to reset the breaker, there may be a more serious problem.
-Call Edison Electric.
+Call Edison Electric, Inc.

 Lights may flicker or dim due to startup of some appliances or motor driven equipment like air conditioners or a vacuum.
 If you believe your dimming is due to something else, call the power company for possible defects in your power supply and power connections.
 If all is good on the power company’s side, give us a call.